Skip to Content

 5. Predicting Sequence

-As a story is being told, kids should be able to predict or guess what will happen next and put events in sequence
+As a story unfolds, children should be able to predict what happens next and sequence the events.

 6. Cause and Effect

-Cause and effect is the knowledge about why something happens and what action led to the consequence.
-It can be developed very early on.
+Cause and effect is the understanding of why something happens and what action led to the outcome.

 7. Picture Reading